AckerlyXu/heima/articles/virtual-machines/linux/tutorial-automate-vm-deployment.md

 [!INCLUDE [azure-cli-2-azurechinacloud-environment-parameter](../../../includes/azure-cli-2-azurechinacloud-environment-parameter.md)]

-This tutorial requires the Azure CLI version 2.0.4 or later.
+If you choose to install and use the CLI locally, this tutorial requires that you are running the Azure CLI version 2.0.4 or later.
 Run `az --version` to find the version.
-If you need to upgrade, see [Install Azure CLI 2.0](https://docs.microsoft.com/cli/azure/install-azure-cli).
+If you need to install or upgrade, see [Install Azure CLI 2.0](https://docs.microsoft.com/cli/azure/install-azure-cli).

 ## Cloud-init overview
 [Cloud-init](https://cloudinit.readthedocs.io) is a widely used approach to customize a Linux VM as it boots for the first time.
 You can use cloud-init to install packages and write files, or to configure users and security.
 As cloud-init runs during the initial boot process, there are no additional steps or required agents to apply your configuration.